If you would like to listen to this page, click the play button -- ►

 I don't remember how many pups Nisha had that night in 1970 (my wife tells me there were four) but all I can remember is the one that touched me and left his mark deep inside me.
 I cry each time I think of him.
 Each time I review this or think about him, I feel the pain.

-At that time, I was a Petty Officer First Class with a family that included three kids.
+At that time, I was a Chief Warrant Officer, W2, with a family that included three kids.
 We had precious little finances to spare, nevertheless we took him to several vets.
 My wife informed me of this as we talked and remembered him.
 I have extensive difficulty in remembering details of events I'd rather not remember at all.
-All the vets said the same thing; put him to sleep, without any apparent feeling -- they seem to say, oh, well, that's the way it is.
+All the vets said the same thing; put him to sleep, without any apparent feeling—they seem to say, "Oh well, that's the way it is."
 Perhaps, that is the way it is but why do we give into it so easily?
 It's a shame that people lose a sense of caring when they face repeated tragic events.

 We found out that the on-base vet would see him, so we took him.
 This vet was a fine man.
 You could tell he loved animals and we could tell that he was in as much pain as we were, by the way he explained what was likely to be the Pup's future, if we decided to follow the process to keep him alive.
 It was grim, painful and failure was more likely than success.